Skip to content

 So, prepare yourself for the school holidays with these great ideas for tempting teens off tech.
 (And they might even learn some non-digital skills while they’re at it…).

-Don’t forget, even the best ideas will fail if you don’t involve your teenager in planning and decision-making (as I found out in How to get your teenager out of their bedroom and The Wrong Way to Plan Family Time with a Grumpy Teenager).
+Don’t forget, even the best ideas will fail if you don’t involve your teenager in planning and decision-making (as I found out in The Wrong Way to Plan Family Time with a Grumpy Teenager).
 Set a budget, get out the diary and sit down with your teenager for a family meeting.
 Set some ground rules for screen time but also factor in plenty of down time that they can use in whatever way they want (including on tech).
 The aim is to find a balance that fits everyone’s agenda.
 Happy planning!

 Photo of smiling teenage girl in the mountains to illustrate article on 10 ideas for tempting teens off tech in the school holidays